stevenblair/rapid61850/README.md

 Clearly, a real implementation might include the use of platform-specific timers, interrupts and callbacks, where needed.

+### Callbacks after a dataset is decoded ###

+Callbacks should be set up in the form:

+'''C
+void callbackFunction() {
+	;
+}

+SyckResult_SynChk.datasetDecodeDone = &callbackFunction;
+'''

+where "SyckResult_SynChk" is of type "struct gseData" or "struct svData", as defined in gse.h or sv.h.
+After being initialised, this function will be called after the dataset is read from an incoming packet.

 ## Known issues and possible features ##